-The Group's utmost priority is the safety and security of the employees, and the second priority is the preservation of the assets and business continuity and the business processes have been adjusted respectively.
+The Group's utmost priority is safety and security of its employees, and the second priority is preservation of the assets and business continuity.
+Therefore, business processes have been adjusted accordingly.
 The Group supports all its employees with the necessary financial support.
-The Group actively supports the Armed Forces of Ukraine and the Territorial Defence.
+The Group actively supports the Armed Forces of Ukraine and the Territorial Defense.